Order of Nine Angles: Traditional Satanism and paganism

-The ONA describe their occultism as "Traditional Satanism".
-Since the establishment of the ONA, the term "Traditional Satanism" has also been adopted by Theistic Satanist groups like the Brotherhood of Satan.
-Faxneld suggested that the Order's adoption of the word "traditional" possibly reflected a "conscious strategy to built legitimacy" by harking back to "arcane ancient wisdom" in a manner deliberately distinct from the way in which Anton LaVey sought to gain legitimacy for his Church of Satan by appealing to rationality, science, and his own personal charisma.
-Elsewhere Faxneld suggested that the ONA's use of "Traditional Satanism" to differentiate themselves from the dominant forms of Satanism had comparisons with how those who describe themselves as practitioners of "traditional witchcraft" do so to distinguish their magico-religious practices from the dominant form of modern witchcraft, Wicca.
+the ONA describe their teachings as "Traditional Satanism".
+This is a term that has since also been adopted by theistic Satanist groups like the Brotherhood of Satan.
+Faxneld suggested that the Order's adoption of the word "traditional" was part of a "conscious strategy to build legitimacy" by harking back to "arcane ancient wisdom", drawing comparison with how some esotericists called their practices "traditional witchcraft" to distinguish themselves from the dominant form of modern witchcraft, Wicca.